rbrt-weiler/psmodule-robertsutils/README.md

 ## Installation

-Copy or link the directories contained in this repository somewhere in your `$env:PSModulePath`.
+For a permanent installation copy or link the directories contained in this repository somewhere in your `$env:PSModulePath`.
+You can also import the modules manually with `Import-Module <./FileName.psm1>` (and remove them with `Remove-Module <ModuleName>`).

 ## Functions